 In the previous paragraph, "up" and "down" mean away from and toward the Lagrange point.
 They do not mean up and down relative to the orbit of the asteroid or that of the planet, or for that matter, the plane of the Solar System.
 Asteroids moving back and forth relative to the Lagrange point can move back and forth in any direction -- in and out relative to the direction to the Sun, or forward and back relative to the direction to the planet, or up and down relative to the plane of the Solar System, or any combination of the three.
 Which direction they move is a more or less random result of the way they were captured into their current orbits, and gradual changes in that motion as a result of (rare) collisions or (not so rare) near-collisions with other Trojans in the same region.

 Since there are several different directions that Trojans could move back and forth relative to their Lagrange point, and any combination of two of them (in and out relative to the Sun, and back and forward relative to the planet) will keep them in the plane of the Solar System, while only one direction (up and down relative to the plane of the Solar System) will move them away from the Ecliptic, most Earth Trojans are probably in or very close to the plane of the Ecliptic, where the Zodiacal light can overwhelm the light from small Earth-Trojans.
 So it isn't surprising that until very recently, no asteroids had been found in the appropriate places for Earth Trojans.
-However, the asteroid recently found happens to be moving more up and down, relative to the plane of our orbit, than in any other direction; so it can move sideways relative to the Zodiacal light, placing it in slightly darker parts of the sky, and making its discovery considerably easier.
+However, the asteroid recently found happens to be moving more up and down relative to the plane of our orbit than in any other direction; so it can move sideways relative to the Zodiacal light, placing it in slightly darker parts of the sky and making its discovery considerably easier.
 It is in that sense that its orbit is "unusual"; it is not really unusual, just different from other possible orbits in a way that makes it easier to notice.
-There are almost certainly many other bodies trapped near the Earth's Trojan Lagrange points, but they may all be much smaller, or have orbits relative to the Lagrange point which keep them closer to the plane of our orbit, and if so they will be much harder to find.
+There are almost certainly other bodies trapped near the Earth's Trojan Lagrange points, but they may all be much smaller, or have orbits relative to the Lagrange point that keep them closer to the plane of our orbit, and if so they will be much harder to find.